MarcosRava/lrc-mini-lyrics-to-srt/README.md

 #lrc-mini-lyrics-to-srt

-Convert file download by MiniLyrics plugin to srt subtitle
+Convert file downloaded by MiniLyrics plugin to srt subtitle